visgl/deck.gl/dev-docs/RFCs/vNext/projection-mode-improvements-rfc.md

 Cartographic Projections are a core functionality of deck.gl.

+## Use Cases

+* Performance
+* Support non-Web-Mercator-Projections

+## Proposal: Support for 64 bit position attributes in 32 bit mode

+Without using full 64 bit shader processing.
+64 bits could be used only for an initial center subtraction, the remaining processing could be done in 32 bits.

+## Proposal: Automatic Offset Mode

+Big precision advantages comes when using offset mode.
+Could we allow the app to specify a center point and auto calculate offsets.
+Especially effective combined with previous proposal.

 ## Proposal: Support Preprojected Web Mercator Coordinates (Tile 0)

 Add a `COORDINATE_SYSTEM.TILE_ZERO` mode.
 It would allow the app to preproject lng/lats in JavaScript to numbers between 0-512.